sarahnguyen7/data-512-homework_2/README.md

 ## Research Implications

 ## Known Issues
 A few articles were classified as "Korean" for their country, as they were dated before North and South Korea split.
 These articles went to neither country.
 "Korean" can be found in `wp_countries-no_match.txt`.
 In the merge to create `wp_countries-no_match.txt`, I originally found that some countries were spelled differently in the input `.csv` files.
-They were renamed as the following with Politicans by country on the right to :
+They were renamed as the following with `politicians_by_country_AUG.2024.csv`'s format on the right to `politicians_by_country_AUG.2024.csv` on the left:

     'Guinea-Bissau': 'GuineaBissau',
     'Korea, South': 'Korea (South)',